Stephen Kuusisto: Planet of the Blind

 Planet of the Blind is the first of Kuusisto's two memoirs.
 It was published in 1998 by Dial Press and quickly became a New York Times "Notable Book of the Year".
 Planet of the Blind tracks Kuusisto's life from a fervent youth into his adulthood as a poet and writer.
-As a youth, Kussisto was willing to climb trees, ride a bike and submit himself to perils that tested his visual impairment.
+As a youth, Kuusisto was willing to climb trees, ride a bike and submit himself to perils that tested his visual impairment.
 Kuusisto admits that his family was unprepared to deal with his disability.
 In Planet of the Blind he writes "There are no books about blind children or how to bring them up, no associations of parents or support materials, at least not in rural New Hampshire.
 Instead there are assumptions: Blindness is a profound misfortune, a calamity really, for ordinary life can't accommodate it." (p.
 13) Because of the stigma attached to disability, Kuusisto's parents enrolled him into public school (as opposed to a school for the blind) against the advice of officials.
 As an adult, Kuusisto traveled, went bird watching, and eventually became a published poet and writer.
 Of Planet of the Blind, Donna Seaman of Booklist Magazines writes "... as Kuusisto muses on how blindness is perceived by the sighted world and relates his fearsome and wonderful adventures before and after he finally teamed up with a guide dog, his incredible resolve, good humor, and irrepressible love for life remind us of the awesome power of the imagination, and the true meaning of vision."

 Only Bread, Only Light

 Only Bread, Only Light is Stephen Kuusisto's debut collection of poetry, published in 2000 by Copper Canyon Press.
-The cover displays Max Beckmann's painting Still Life with Fallen Candles, 1929.
-It could be argued that the fallen candles are representative of Kuusisto's blindness.
 Kuusisto writes, "I see like a person who looks through a kaleidoscope, my impressions of the world are at once beautiful and largely useless."
 In Only Bread Only Light, Kuusisto contradicts poetry's traditional reliance on visual imagery and faces readers with multiple levels of rich sensual imagery, particularly sound imagery, to cultivate a new world of poetic "listeners".
 In Beth L. Virtanen's review of Only Bread Only Light entitled Stephen Kuusisto's Work Delights and Surprises she writes "He speaks unabashedly about being blind, about love, about poetry, about dependence on a dog, about finding beauty in surprising places."